nickytonline/nickytdotco/src/pages/uses.md

 ---
 title: Uses
-metaDesc: 'This page details pretty much all I use as a developer.'
+metaDesc: "This page details pretty much all I use as a developer."
 ---

 This page details pretty much all I use as a developer.
 If you decide to make your own, consider adding it to [Wes Bos](https://twitter.com/wesbos)' [uses.tech](https://uses.tech).